JamieBriggsDev/JamieBriggsDev.github.io/content/post/2025-07-esp32-flood-api/index.md

 existing [Defra flood monitoring API](https://environment.data.gov.uk/flood-monitoring/doc/reference), or even contribute new data by being deployed to a real river site and record data in real time.

-- [X]  Explain the problem clearly.
-- [X]  Include any constraints or rules.
-- [X]  Describe why it was interesting or difficult.

 ## Planning the Environment and Tooling

 Before diving into the Flood API implementation, I spent some time setting up my development